JacksonDam/PopSilicon/README.md

 seems to work well.
 - **PvZSilicon** for Plants vs. Zombies 1.0.41.
 Tested with basic gameplay in start of Adventure mode and seems to work well.
 - **ZumaSilicon** for Zuma Deluxe 1.0.0.
-The newest addition, and Bejeweled 2's
-twin: the same early Carbon/AGL engine, so the two share the classic Toolbox bridge.
-It boots, renders and plays with sound, but it has had the least playtesting of the seven.
+Passed basic testing and seems to work well.

 A single loader serves all seven titles; it detects which game an image is and applies the right profile.